Solo-braider tutorial for the Nun’s letterbraid

 Noémi Speiser and Joy Boutrup call one of the two ten-loop letter braids the “Nun’s Book letterbraid,” after the only manuscript in which it’s been found.
 They refer to the other ten-loop letterbraid as “the Verbal Letterbraid” because it had text directions for making the color-changes instead of charts.

 The only differences between the “Verbal” and the “Nun’s Book” 10-loop letterbraids are in the slightly different shapes of their charted letters (this is due to the designers – theoretically the same exact letter-shapes could be made with either braid), and in the order that the four main braiding moves (of each braider) are done.
-Structurally, they are essentially the same braid.
+Structurally, they are the same braid.
 There is only one minor structural difference that I’m aware of.
 For certain letters in the ‘verbal’ letterbraid the braiders are occasionally called upon to turn the loops for the following row before doing the final loop exchange for the previous row, which is never the case for the Nun’s letterbraid.
 This does cause a little structural difference in the braid at that point.
 This technique for ‘smoothing out’ some of the lettershapes could in theory be done in the Nun’s letterbraid as well, but apparently wasn’t used.

 But just considering the underlying braid (and ignoring the slightly different designs of their letters), the Verbal and the Nun’s Book letterbraids are really the same doubled 5-loop ‘Spanish’ braid.